djbower/spider/README.md

 https://help.github.com/articles/fork-a-repo/

-Whilst you are encouraged to develop the code for your own purposes, we expect that useful new feature(s) will be merged into the mainline following publication of your work.
+Whilst you are encouraged to develop the code for your own purposes, we expect that useful new feature(s) will be merged into the mainline prior to or following publication of your work.
 You can issue a pull request for this.
 In the meantime, try and follow the structure and format of the existing code to ensure changes can be relatively easily merged.
 And of course, please issue pull requests for bugs immediately.

 ## Citation

 ### 1. SPIDER code
 Bower, D.J., P. Sanan, and A.S.
 Wolf (2018), Numerical solution of a non-linear conservation law applicable to the interior dynamics of partially molten planets, Phys.
 Earth Planet.
-Inter., 274, 49-62, doi: 10.1016/j.pepi.2017.11.004.
+Inter., 274, 49-62, doi: 10.1016/j.pepi.2017.11.004, arXiv: https://arxiv.org/abs/1711.07303, EarthArXiv: https://eartharxiv.org/k6tgf

 ### 2. Use of MgSiO3 melt data tables (RTpress) within SPIDER
 Wolf, A.S. and D.J.
 Bower (2018), An equation of state for high pressure-temperature liquids (RTpress) with application to MgSiO3 melt, Phys.
 Earth Planet.
-Inter., 278, 59-74, doi: 10.1016/j.pepi.2018.02.004.
+Inter., 278, 59-74, doi: 10.1016/j.pepi.2018.02.004, EarthArXiv: https://eartharxiv.org/4c2s5

 ### 3. Use of volatiles / atmosphere coupling
 Bower, D.J., Kitzmann, D., Wolf, A.S., Sanan, P., Dorn, C., Oza, A.V.
 (2019), Linking the evolution of terrestrial interiors and an early outgassed atmosphere to astrophysical observations, Astron.
-Astrophys., in revision, url: https://arxiv.org/abs/1904.08300
+Astrophys., 631, A103, doi: 10.1051/0004-6361/201935710, arXiv: https://arxiv.org/abs/1904.08300

 ## Building